-Current and Future development and Performance Student Numbers
+Current and Future development and Performance

+Student Numbers

 The college is funded according to the units of activity it generates each year.
-In 2012/13 the college achieved an estimated 1,934 16 - 18 (learners) or 2,678.98 SLNs (standard learner number) against an allocation of 1,961 16 - 18 (learners) and 46 post 19 (SLNs).
+In 2013/14 the college achieved an estimated 2,054 16 - 18 (learners) against an allocation of 1,933 16 - 18 (learners) and 46 post 19 (SLNs).

-This shows a small fall in student numbers from 2011/12, the college has attempted to control student numbers over the last few years in the face of a large over subscription.
-Total student numbers in Stockport as a whole fell significantly in 2012/13 due to demographic changes.
+This shows a large increase in student numbers from 2012/13, the college has attempted to control student numbers over the last few years in the face of a large over subscription.